lanchiphamm/Online-Thrifting-Platform/README.md

 - As a user, I want to be able to view sellers and their products on the platform
 - As a user, I want to be able to remove products I'm no longer selling from my profile
 - As a user, I want to be able to add products I want to buy to my cart
+- As a user, when I select the quit option from the application menu, I want to be reminded of the option to save my cart or not, and all the products I've added to my profile are saved.
+- As a user, when I sign in to my account, I want to be given the option to load my previous cart, and all products I've added to my profile from earlier session will be loaded automatically
 - As a user, I want to be able to view products specific to my liking (later)
 - As a user, I want to be able to view another person's profile and their products (later)
 - As a user, I want to be able to buy an item or get connected to the seller of this item (later)
+- add users to platform